CesarSnake/Battleship/README.md

 Ships in the game:
 Carrier, which has 5 holes
-Battleship wich has 4 holes
+Battleship which has 4 holes
 Cruiser, which has 3 holes
 Destroyer, which has 2 holes
 Submarine, which has 1 holes